 If your child repeatedly rejects the amplification, you can ask your audiologist to check the following:

-In a few cases, babies may develop an ear infection.
+In a few case 17DE s, babies may develop an ear infection.
 If you suspect this, call your baby's physician or audiologist for advice.
 If your baby is unwell or over-tired, simply remove the instruments temporarily.
 It can be extremely motivating to keep a record of the hours of hearing instrument use on a calendar.
 This encourages you towards the goal of full-time use.
 Some parents also add notes on new sounds their baby reacts to, or sounds their baby makes, to give a fuller picture and to track progress.
 Battery use can be recorded on the calendar as well.